 - Only 13% reported that the cover letter format left the biggest impression, and 6% said it was the closing remarks.
 However, it’s always important to ensure that these sections are error-free.

-Resume Genius surveyed 625 hiring managers using Pollfish.
-Survey respondents listed “hiring manager” as either their main role or as one of their job duties, and were 55% male and 45% female.
-Percentages from our survey have been rounded to the nearest percentage point for ease of reference.
-All analysis was performed using R. For access to data, please contact geoff@resumegenius.com.
+Resume Genius surveyed 625 U.S. hiring managers using Pollfish.
+The survey respondents identified “hiring manager” as their primary role or key job responsibility, and the group was 55% male and 45% female.
+Percentages from our survey were rounded to the nearest percentage point for simplicity, and all analysis was performed using R. For access to data, please contact geoff@resumegenius.com.

 Sources